The Best German Shows to Learn German With

 Take Advantage of Spaced Repetition (SRS)

 When you are done with one episode, continue with the next one whenever you feel ready.
-But after a week plan a rewatch of your previously prepared episode to see how much of your work was fruitful.
+After a week, rewatch your prepared episode to assess your progress.

 The Shows